7db9a/homegrown-content-addressable-filesystem/README.md

 #### IPFS

 IPFS is good.
 You can create a private network and avoid syncing media files.
 The problem is finding files by name or other metadata, like tags.
-There is IPNS and I saw something about [Files API](https://www.youtube.com/watch?v=FX_AXNDsZ9k&t=315s), but I have know idea if Files API is implemented.
+There is IPNS and there is IPFS does have a an API for Mutable File System.
 In any case, it's too complicated at the moment for me to deal with.
+I need all the names to be the same on all the nodes.
+Syncing that is bad idea.
+I'd rather push and pull to a central 'names repo'.

 #### Jrnl

 You can tag anything via cli.
 It uses a plain text file, which is perfect for git, and it's easy to search.

+If anyone has figured out how to push or pull ipfs's Mutable File System changes to nodes, tell me and the world.
+Is [ipfs-blob-store](https://github.com/ipfs-shipyard/ipfs-blob-store) any bit useful for this?
+Again, the 'names repo' should be like a git repo.
+You should be able to push and pull changes to avoid syncing issues.

 ## Setup